-Command Description
+Methods Description

-SetMode Sets the current display mode on scale s to M.

-920i Method Signature:

-820i function SetMode (S : Integer; M : Mode) : SysCode;

-880 Parameters:

-1280 [in] s Scale number

-[in] M Scale mode

-Mode values sent:

-GrossMode Scale S is set to gross mode.

-NetMode Scale s is set to net mode.

-SysCode values returned:

-SysInvalidScale The scale specified by S does not exist or is a program scale.

-SysInvalidMode The mode value M is not valid.

-SysDeviceError The scale is reporting an error condition.
-The mode is not change ged.

-SysOK The function completed successfully.

-Example:

-SetMode (Scale1, Gross);

 SetUnits Sets the current display units on scale s to u.

 920i Method Signature:

 820i function SetUnits (S : Integer; U : Units) : SysCode;

 880 Parameters:

-1280 [in] s Scale number
+1280 [in] S Scale number

 [in] U Scale units

 Units values sent:

 Primary Primary units will be displayed on scale S.

 Secondary Secondary units will be displayed on scale S.

 Tertiary Tertiary units will be displayed on scale S.

 SysCode values returned:

-SysInvalidRequestThe scale specified by s is a legal for trade or industrial serial scSysInvalidScaleThe scale specified by s does not exist or is a program scale. ale.
+SysInvalidRequest The scale specified by S is a legal for trade or industrial serial scale.

+SysInvalidScale The scale specified by S does not exist or is a program scale.

+SysInvalidUnits The units value u is not valid.

 SysDeviceError The scale is reporting an error condition.

-Sysok The function completed successfully.
+SysOK The function completed successfully.

 Example:

-ZavaCaala SetUnits (Scale1, Secondary);
+SetUnits (Scale1, Secondary);

-ZeroScale Performs a gross zero scale operation for S.
+ZeroScale Performs a gross zero scale operation for s.

 920i Method Signature:

-820i 880 function ZeroScale (S : Integer) : SysCode; Parameters:
+820i function ZeroScale (S : Integer) : SysCode;

+880 Parameters:

-1280 [in] s Scale number
+[in] s Scale number

-1200 SysCode values returned:
+1280 SysCode values returned:

 SysInvalidRequest The scale specified by S is a legal for trade serial scale.

-SysInvalidScale The scale specified by S does not exist or is a program scale.

-SysLFTViolation The zero operation would violate configured legal-for-trade restr the specified scale.
-No zero is performed. ictions for
+SysLFTViolation The zero operation would violate configured legal-for-trade restrictions for the specified scale.
+No zero is performed.

 SysOutOfRange The zero operation would exceed the configured zeroing limit.
-N acquired. lo zero is
+No zero is acquired.

 SysDeviceError The scale is reporting an error condition.

 SysOK The function completed successfully.

 Example:

 ZeroScale (Scale1);

-Command Description
+0.10.10

-GetCountBy Sets C to the real count-by value on scale S, in units U.
+GetCountBy Sets c to the real count-by value on scale s, in units U.

 920i Method Signature:

 820i function GetCountBy (S : Integer; U : Units; VAR C : Real) : SysCode;

 880 Parameters:

 1280 [in] S Scale number

-[in] Units (Primary, Secondary, Tertiary)
+[in] U Units (Primary, Secondary, Tertiary)

-[out] C Count-by value

-SysCode values returned:
+[out] C Count-by value SysCode values returned:

 SysInvalidScale The scale specified by S does not exist.

 SysInvalidUnits The units specified by U is not recognized.

 SysInvalidRequest The scale specified by S does not support this operation (serial scale).

 SysDeviceError The scale is reporting an error condition.
-C is still updated with the count-by value.
+C is still updated with the count-by

+value.

 SysOK The function completed successfully.

 GetGrads Sets G to the configured grad value of scale S.

 920i Method Signature:

 820i function GetGrads (S : Integer; VAR G : Integer) : SysCode;

 880 Parameters:

 1280 [in] S Scale number

 [out] G Grads value

 SysCode values returned:

 SysInvalidScale The scale specified by S does not exist.

 SysInvalidRequest The scale specified by S does not support this operation (serial scale).

 SysDeviceError The scale is reporting an error condition.

 SysOK The function completed successfully.

+SysInvalidRequestThe scale specified by S does not support this operation (serial scale).SysDeviceErrorThe scale is reporting an error condition.